MatthewYeend/Laravel-Best-Practices/README.md

     }
 }
 ```
-The **Good** approach improves readability, maintainability, and security by using Eloquent instead of raw queries.
-It leverages a Form Request (`UserRequest`) for validation, keeping the controller clean and ensuring data integrity.
-Using `User::create()` follows Laravel's mass assignment best practices, making the code more concise and easier to manage.
+The **Good** approach improves readability, maintainability, and security by:
+- Using Eloquent instead of raw queries.
+- It leverages a Form Request (`UserRequest`) for validation, keeping the controller clean and ensuring data integrity.
+- Using `User::create()` follows Laravel's mass assignment best practices, making the code more concise and easier to manage.

 ---
 ## Middleware